The Joys of Automation

 Rules Glossaries

-Each adventure modules receives a short list of the rules, along with everything most relevant to it.
+Each adventure module receives a short summary of the rules which may be relevant to it.
 In this case, the module has lot of rules for underground fires, walking in the dark, and hypoxia.
 Ordinarily, those would have to be in some obscure section of a rules book, but automated glossaries mean that the module which references these rules has them, while the other modules simply don’t.
 Everyone can safely ignore the main rulebook if they wish to.

 Rules in Footnotes